SassyAlan/Connect-Four/README.md

 # Connect-Four

-<b>All time classic game rendered in Java!
-Can you beat the AI?</b>
+Play against an AI in this classic game rendered in Java!
+Can you beat the game?